 Vascular Growth and Collateralization

-BPC-157 is a potent angiogenic factor, increasing the rate at which endothelial cells (the cells that line blood vessels) proliferate and grow 4-13.
-Research in rats shows that the peptide substantially increases the rate of collateral blood vessel growth in the setting of ischemia 4).
+BPC-157 is a potent angiogenic factor, increasing the rate at which endothelial cells (the cells that line blood vessels) proliferate and grow.
+Research in rats shows that the peptide substantially increases the rate of collateral blood vessel growth in the setting of ischemia.
 While this effect has been primarily observed in the Gl tract, there is evidence for similar benefit in cardiovascular, neurological, and muscle tissues, suggesting that BPC-157 may be used as both a therapy in the setting of stroke and heart attack as well as a probative peptide for understanding how to promote healing following ischemic injury.

 Antioxidant Properties

-Research in rats has shown that BPC-157 can neutralize certain oxidative stress markers like nitric oxide and malondialdehyde (MDA)[3].
-This makes BPC-157 a powerful antioxidant, a property of the peptide that is further supported by research showing that it can reduce the production of reactive oxygen species in the gastrointestinal tract.
+Research in rats has shown that BPC-157 can influence the activity of certain antioxidant enzymes, such as superoxide dismutase (SOD) and glutathione peroxidase, which help neutralize harmful free radicals in the body, reducing oxidative stress and protecting cells from damage.
+This is further supported by research showing that it can reduce the production of reactive oxygen species in the gastrointestinal tract.

 Research investigating whether modified lactococcus lactis bacteria can deliver BPC-157 to the GI system shows that the bacteria increases levels of the peptide dramatically in cell culture 13.